Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

 Throughout, we've emphasized the important role of decisions made by organizations in achieving better outcomes.
 Introducing these decisions into a default conceptualization of ADS implies that they were also present in historical data used to train predictive models.
 These decisions can be understood in the framework of observational causal inference: when they induce censoring, this has often been described as ``selective labels" \citep{lakkaraju2017selective}, where ``observed outcomes are themselves a consequence of the existing choices of the human decision-makers".

-We illustrate the challenges of selective labels in the example of bail decisions (the key empirical example in \citep{lakkaraju2017selective}).
-Bail decisions have a somewhat complex relationship with the pretrial detention task discussed in \Cref{ex:justice}.
-A judge makes the decision to set bail or not, and if so; what amount.
-In turn, the defendant posts (pays) bail (if it is a secured bond), or not.
+This issue arises in bail decisions, a slight variant of the PSA setup in \Cref{ex:justice}.
+Setting bail is an additional decision in between detention without bail or release without conditions.
+Individuals who are offered bail may be unable to pay it, and then detained pretrial\footnote{ The defendant posts (pays) bail (if it is a secured bond), or not.
 If an individual cannot post bail, in the sense that they cannot arrange funds to pay the secured bond, they may be detained pretrial.
-If an individual is detained pretrial $(Z=1)$, they definitionally cannot \textit{fail} to appear for their trial and their ability to commit another crime is severely curtailed.
-If an individual makes bail, they are released into the community (albeit with a financial incentive to appear for trial), and all outcomes are possible: they may make their trial or commit another crime.
+If an individual makes bail, they are released into the community (albeit with a financial incentive to appear for trial), and all outcomes are possible: they may make their trial or commit another crime. }.
+If an individual is detained pretrial $(Z=1)$, they definitionally cannot \textit{fail} to appear for their trial and their ability to commit another crime is severely curtailed; their downstream outcomes are censored.
+Therefore, changes in bail policy introduce distribution shifts --- the New York Criminal Justice Agency's validation of the release assessment \citep{nycja-2025validation} finds that average risk of released individuals increased after bail reform resulted in releasing significantly more individuals.